CPAN-Security/security.metacpan.org/docs/CPAN-supplychain-full.md

 The initial and/or main creator of the component in question.
 Typically works on all aspects of the code, including features, bugfixes, tests and security issues.
 Has the final say on the original contents of the package.
 The Author _can_ be a group of people, though a single point of responsibility is common.
 If an Author has upstream (reverse) dependencies, the Author is also considered to be a Developer (as seen from the upstream Author's perspective.
 See below).

 ### Steward
-An type of Author with reduced responsibilities.
+A type of Author with reduced responsibilities.
 Ensures the ongoing quality of the code.
 Typically only works on security issues and bugfixes.
 Usually doesn't work on new features.
 Works with the Author primarily, and may take responsiblity on their behalf when security and bugs are concerned.

 ### Custodian
 A type of Steward with reduced responsibilities.
 Cares about the ongoing security of the code.
 Typically only conserned with updating dependencies or applying security fixes.
 Works with the Author primarily, and may take responsibility on their behalf when it comes to security concerns.